azukaar/GuPM/hookList.md

 output: true
 ```

-## getPackageDocumentation
+## getPackageConfig

-In case the doc isn't available to FS, you can hook this and return the json doc
+In case the doc isn't available to FS or not JSON, you can hook this and return the json doc

 ```
-input: packageDocumentationPath
+input: packageConfigPath
 output: JSON Object
 ```

-## postGetPackageDocumentation
+## postGetPackageConfig

 If you need to transform the doc before getting anything

 ```
-input: packageDocumentation
+input: packageConfig
 output: JSON Object
 ```